 An ESA provides a consumer driven approach to educational options, and functions much like a Health Savings Account.
-Currently Arizona and Florida are the only two states that allow ESAs.
+Currently Arizona, Florida, Mississippi, Tennessee and Nevada are the only states that allow ESAs.
 A portion of a state tuition support is deposited in an account with defined, but multiple uses, including private school tuition, tutoring, and online education.
 Any money that is not used can be saved for future education expenses, including college.

 Voucher programs like the one in Indiana allow parents to use the state funding set aside for their children's education to send their children to the private school of their choice.

-The private school you're interested in having your child attend is responsible for determining whether the student meets the eligibility requirements (see below).
+The private school is responsible for determining whether the student meets the eligibility requirements (see below).